 but these gonna keep us warm just like those.”

-My answer: a minimalist wears his or her favorite clothes every day.
+Simply, a minimalist wears their favorite clothes every day.
 Most days I wear jeans, a teeshirt, and a pair of boots.
 Or, when I feel like it, I wear a crisp white button-up shirt, jeans, a blazer, colorful socks, and a clean pair of dress shoes.
-(I avoid logos because I don’t enjoy being a walking billboard.)
+(I avoid logos because I refuse to be a walking billboard.)

 I don’t, however, give sentimental meaning to my clothes.
 If all my clothes burned in a house fire tomorrow, it wouldn’t be a big deal to me.

 They’ll do no good on the bridges you burnt along the way.”

 Read this essay and 150 others in our new book, Essential.